mdfGit/docker-sandbox/jenkins/README.md

 docker pull jenkins/jenkins
 ```

-The folowing will start and store the workspace in /var/jenkins_home.
+The following will start and store the workspace in /var/jenkins_home.
 All Jenkins data lives in there - including plugins and configuration... we are using an explicit volume so you can manage it and attach to another container for upgrades.
 This will automatically create a 'jenkins_home' volume on docker host, that will survive container stop/restart/deletion.
 When you use a volume, a new directory is created within Docker’s storage directory on the host machine, and Docker manages that directory’s contents.
 ```
 docker run --name local_jenkins -p 8080:8080 -p 50000:50000 -v jenkins_home:/var/jenkins_home jenkins/jenkins:lts